The Time is Now!

 “When my parents helped build the current YMCA in 1955, I am certain they had a dream and a hope for the impact it could achieve.
 It is remarkable to see the legacy the YMCA has made in the lives of thousands of children, seniors, and families over the years.
 Our family continues to believe in the vision and impact of the YMCA and that is why the John and Robin Jaqua Donor Advised Fund at OCF will contribute $1 Million towards this project to help ensure this dream is achieved.”

-John & Robin Jaqua Donor Advised Fund at the OCF
+Advisor, John & Robin Jaqua Donor-Advised Fund at the OCF

 “The Eugene Y has proved to be a vital part of the health and wellness of Lane County, especially during the pandemic.
 Their ability to swiftly shift services to meet community needs was remarkable.
 Their work to support kids and families with distance learning, expanded safety protocols and commitment to being inclusive to ALL is inspiring.”